keepthrifty/keepthrifty.github.io/_posts/2016-01-20-living-with-less.md

 I can’t state it any better than this story: [Confidence is a result of action][confidence-action].

-We bought a worm composter in an effort to reduce our outbound garbage and recycling.
+We bought a [worm composter][worm-composter] in an effort to reduce our outbound garbage and recycling.
 If we can return the nutrients in our food scraps and paper to plants that feed us, it seems like we’re making the whole system a bit more efficient.

 That said, I’ve spent a fair amount of time researching how to do worm composting and learning from our mistakes.
 Now that we’ve been in it for months, I feel good about what we’re accomplishing even though the whole process was a bit daunting.